victorcouste/zeppelin-spark-cassandra-demo/README.md

   First you need to install a Cassandra cluster and a Spark cluster connected with the DataStax Spark Cassandra connector.
 A very simple way to do that is to use DataStax Enterprise (DSE), it’s free for development or test and it contains Apache Cassandra and Apache Spark already linked.
   You can download DataStax Enterprise from https://academy.datastax.com/downloads and find installation instructions here http://docs.datastax.com/en/getting_started/doc/getting_started/installDSE.html.
-  After the installation, start your DSE Cassandra cluster (it can be a single node) with Spark enable with the command line “dse cassandra -k”.
+  After the installation, start your DSE Cassandra cluster (it can be a single node) with Spark enable with the command line `dse cassandra -k`.

 2. Apache Zeppelin